Charge qubits in the USC regime for quantum state transfer: Introduction

-These flexible technological accomplishments from the community have pushed forward for achieving regimes previously unobserved in natural systems such as the ultrastrong (USC)~\cite{FornDiaz2019}, and deep-strong (DSC) coupling regime~\cite{Casanova2010}.
+These flexible technological accomplishments have encouraged the quest for engineering previously unobserved coupling regimes in natural systems such as the ultrastrong (USC)~\cite{Nori2,FornDiaz2019}, and deep-strong (DSC) coupling regime~\cite{Casanova2010,Yoshihara2017} in cQED.
 In the minimal USC regime scheme, the coupling strength between a qubit (matter) and a harmonic oscillator mode (light) is comparable to or larger than the subsystem energies of the two coupled systems.
-Here, the complete quantum Rabi model (QRM) \cite{Rabi1936,Rabi1937,Braak2011} is necessary to unveil the correct non-classical physics~\cite{Ballester2012,FornDiaz2010,Beaudoin2011}.
-This is due to the fact that the rotating wave approximation (RWA), leading to the Jaynes-Cummings model is no longer valid~\cite{Casanova2010,Braak2011,Rossatto2017}.
-Distinct spectroscopic features of this system have been experimentally probed with superconducting flux qubits embedded in cQED setups~\cite{FornDiaz2010,Niemczyk2010,FornDiaz2017,Yoshihara2017}, and transmon qubits~\cite{BosmanPRB2017,Bosman2017,Kuzmin2019} as well as quantum dots~\cite{Scarlono2021} coupled to high impedance resonators.
-More recently, these features of the USC regime have been observed in a decelerated frame~\cite{Braumueller2017}.
-The QRM presents a discrete parity symmetry and an anharmonic energy spectrum that provide a set of resources for quantum information and quantum simulations \cite{Nataf2011,Romero2012,Kyaw2015,Felicetti2015,KyawPRB2015,Wang2016,Arriagada2018,Garziano2015,KockumPRA2017,Kockum2017,Stassi2017}.
+Here, the complete quantum Rabi model (QRM) \cite{Rabi1936,Rabi1937,Braak2011} is necessary to unveil the correct non-classical physics~\cite{Ballester2012,FornDiaz2010,Beaudoin2011}, e.g., such as in superradiant phase transitions~\cite{Nataf2010, Viehmann2011}.
+This is due to the fact that the rotating wave approximation (RWA) leading to the Jaynes-Cummings model is no longer valid~\cite{Casanova2010,Braak2011,Rossatto2017}.
+Distinct spectroscopic features of this system have been experimentally probed with superconducting flux \cite{FornDiaz2010,Niemczyk2010,FornDiaz2017,Yoshihara2017} and transmon qubits~\cite{BosmanPRB2017,Bosman2017,Kuzmin2019} embedded in cQED setups, as well as with quantum dots~\cite{Scarlono2021} coupled to high impedance resonators.
+In addition, dynamical features of this regime regime have been observed in a decelerated frame~\cite{Braumueller2017}.
+Furthermore, it is well known that the discrete parity symmetry and an anharmonic energy spectrum that the QRM presents provide a set of resources for quantum information and quantum simulations \cite{Nataf2011,Romero2012,Kyaw2015,Felicetti2015,KyawPRB2015,Wang2016,Arriagada2018,Garziano2015,KockumPRA2017,Kockum2017,Stassi2017,Stassi2020}.